TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [ShareX](https://getsharex.com/) / [Greenshot](http://getgreenshot.org/) - Superior screenshots ✅
 #

+## Finance

+* [GnuCash](https://www.gnucash.org/) - GnuCash is personal and small-business financial-accounting software.
+* [Homebank](http://homebank.free.fr/en/downloads.php) - HomeBank is a free software (as in "free speech" and also as in "free beer") that will assist you to manage your personal accounting.

 ## Gaming

 * [Battle.Net](http://battle.net/) - Blizzards Official Game Launcher.
 Used for games like World of Warcraft and Diablo